ShobikaRajeskanna/machine-learning/README.md

 Dataset 1: Classification
 The dataset, called FARS, is a collection of statistics of US road traffic accidents.
 The class label (target variable) is about the severity of the accident.
 It has 20 features and over 100K examples.
-The dataset is available in Canvas as a CSV file, in which the last column contains the class labels: https://ncl.instructure.com/courses/59112/modules/items/3547579

-What you need to do:
-You will need to perform the following steps on the dataset:
+What is done with dataset 1:
 EDA
 Data normalisation
 Split the data into training and test sets using cross-validation